Whiteman Air Force Base: ICBM era

 In 1963, Whiteman AFB transitioned from being a bomber base to a missile base.
-SAC activated the 351st Strategic Missile Wing at Whiteman on 1 February.
-On 1 September, having retired its B-47 and KC-97 aircraft, the remnants of the 340th Bombardment Wing were transferred to Bergstrom AFB, Texas where it assumed control of the B-52 Stratofortress and KC-135 Stratotanker assets of the inactivating 4130th Strategic Wing.
+SAC activated the 351st Strategic Missile Wing at Whiteman on February 1.
+On September 1, having retired its B-47 and KC-97 aircraft, the remnants of the 340th Bombardment Wing were transferred to Bergstrom AFB, Texas where it assumed control of the B-52 Stratofortress and KC-135 Stratotanker assets of the inactivating 4130th Strategic Wing.

-The transition of Whiteman AFB from a bomber base to missile base required massive military construction (MILCON) projects.
+The transition of Whiteman AFB from a bomber base to missile base required massive military construction projects.
 867,000 cubic yards of earth and rock were excavated to make room for underground launch facilities and 15 launch control centers.
 168,000 yards of concrete, 25,355 tons of reinforcing steel, and 15,120 tons of structural steel were used in the effort, and a vast underground intersite cable network was installed.

 The 351st employed the LGM-30 Minuteman weapons system, an ICBM capable of hitting targets up to 4300 miles away.
-In the mid-1960s, the Minuteman I missiles were swapped out in favor of the Minuteman II, an ICBM with increased range and an improved guidance system.
+In the mid-1960s, the Minuteman I missiles were replaced in favor of the Minuteman II, an ICBM with increased range and an improved guidance system.
+They were tipped with 1.2 megaton W56 thermonuclear warheads.
+Beginning in the late 1960s, 10 of the 150 active missiles had their warheads swapped with Emergency Rocket Communications System (ERCS) transmitters, which would ensure communication with surviving American strategic forces in the event of a nuclear war.

 In the 1980s, Whiteman AFB became the first missile base to field an all-female Minuteman missile crew, as well as the first male and female Minuteman crew.
+The 351st Missile Wing and its three squadrons of Minuteman II ICBMs were inactivated on July 31, 1995 as a result of planned phaseout of the Minuteman II.